HeydenSUP/blog_template/posts/first-blog-post.md

 I took a lot of pictures of the scenery when I was shooting the material, but I found that the scenery alone could not fully express the sad emotion, so I also took pictures of people doing homework alone and not daring to speak in class.

 Video description: This is a video about the life of a student who has just arrived abroad, with some sadness.

+---
+title: DMS1 WEEK5 s1
+published_at: 2024-03-19T15:00:00.000Z
+snippet:footage
+---
+this homework sesscion is for the illustator, let's see what i done